jonasseglare/clj-freqt/README.md

  {:min-support 3, :support-mode :weighted})
 ;; => {:status :completed, :subtrees [{:support 6, :weighted-support 6, :subtree-size 1, :subtree [b]} {:support 6, :weighted-support 6, :subtree-size 1, :subtree [d]} {:support 4, :weighted-support 4, :subtree-size 1, :subtree [c]} {:support 4, :weighted-support 4, :subtree-size 1, :subtree [a]} {:support 3, :weighted-support 3, :subtree-size 2, :subtree [a [b]]}]}
 ```
-Note that the algorithm expects as input *labeled ordered trees*: Every child of an s-expression must have a label and the order of the children matters.
+If your data is not in the form of *labeled ordered trees* represented by s-expressions, you will have to transform your data to that form before running the algorithm.
+And then transform back your results.

 The *support* of a subtree is the number of times it occurs.
-By normal support, we count the number of trees in the forest where the subtree occurs at least once.
-By weighted support, we count all occurrences in all trees.
+By `:normal` support, we count the number of trees in the forest where the subtree occurs at least once.
+By `:weighted` support, we count all occurrences in all trees.

 The algorithm can be configured using the second argument, see `default-freqt-config` for the default configuration: